andreasm80/blog.local/content/post/2024-04-08-vsphere-tanzu-avi-multiple-supervisors/index.md

 Using two different Transport Node Profiles:

 ![tn-profile](images/image-20240409140633109.png)

 ![tn-profile-2](images/image-20240409140708087.png)

+> **Transport Node Profile**: This specifies the common transport parameters for network virtualization components in an NSX environment.
+It includes configurations for both the overlay and underlay network settings, such as N-VDS (NSX Virtual Distributed Switch) settings, teaming policies, and uplink profiles.
+Transport profiles are used to streamline the deployment and management of transport nodes by applying a consistent set of networking settings, enhancing the network's efficiency and reliability.

-Where in the respective transport node profiles two different overlay transport zones have been defined:
+Where in the respective Transport Node Profiles two different Overlay Transport Zones have been defined:

 Cluster-1: